IBM-Cloud/docs/services/GlobalizationPipeline/ts_index.md

 Machine translation engines are designed to work with natural language and might not always recognize or know how to handle specific syntax used by programming languages.
 As a result, the handling of syntax that is mixed with plain text might vary.
 {: tsCauses}

-{{site.data.keyword.GlobalizationPipeline_short}} currently recognizes the pattern "{}" commonly used to represent variables and will preserve the original format of the content contained within.
+{{site.data.keyword.GlobalizationPipeline_full}} currently recognizes the pattern "{}" commonly used to represent variables and will preserve the original format of the content contained within.
 {: tsResolve}